-Five Reasons to Attend the
+Five Reasons You Should Have Attended the

 The longest continuously-running jazz party in the nation, the West Texas Jazz Party this year celebrates 49 years of bringing great jazz music to the Permian Basin!